 403. Library Materials Lending

-The purpose of this policy is to establish the specific lending rules under which card holders may borrow Library materials.
+Purpose: The purpose of this policy is to establish the specific lending rules under which card holders may borrow Library materials.
 Such rules are essential in providing free and equal access to all members of the community and to assure funders that the Library properly oversees the collection purchased with public monies.

 Section 1.
 Responsibility of borrowers